zaynahxc/pxt-microbit/docs/courses/ucp-science/gravity/overview.md

 ## Prior Knowledge

-Students need to have a basic knowledge of how to code using block style programming (@boardname@ using the [Windows 10 MakeCode app](https://www.microsoft.com/store/productId/9PJC7SV48LCX)) and download a program to a @boardname@.
+Students need to have a basic knowledge of how to code using block style programming and download a program to a @boardname@ using MakeCode.

 ## Student Outcomes